quartznet/quartznet/docs/documentation/faq.md

 **Quartz.NET 2.x**

-Implement **IJob** and also decorate your job class with **\[DisallowConcurrentExecution]** attribute.
-Read the API documentation for **DisallowConcurrentExecutionAttribute** for more information.
+Implement **IJob** and also decorate your job class with `[DisallowConcurrentExecution]` attribute.
+Read the API documentation for `DisallowConcurrentExecutionAttribute` for more information.

 **Quartz.NET 1.x**

-Make the job class implement **IStatefulJob** rather than **IJob**.
-Read the API documentation for **IStatefulJob** for more information.
+Make the job class implement `IStatefulJob` rather than `IJob`.
+Read the API documentation for `IStatefulJob` for more information.

 ## How do I stop a Job that is currently executing?

-Quartz 1.x and 2x: See the Quartz.IInterruptableJob interface, and the Scheduler.Interrupt(string, string) method.
+Quartz 1.x and 2x: See the `Quartz.IInterruptableJob` interface, and the `IScheduler.Interrupt(string, string)` method.

-Quartz 3.x: See IJobExecutionContext's CancellationToken.IsCancellationRequested
+Quartz 3.x: See `IJobExecutionContext`'s `CancellationToken.IsCancellationRequested`

 # Questions About Triggers